robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 4) We use the equation of the curve to calculate the slope of the secant.
 Since P and Q both lie on the curve, we have $y_0={x_0}^2$ $y_1={x_1}^2$ so

 $$ m_{sec}=\frac{y_1 - y_0}{x_1 - x_0}=\frac{{x_1}^2 - {x_0}^2}{x_1-x_0}$$

+If we factor the binomials and cancel the common factors we obtain